What’s The Most Important Data To Collect When Working With Clients As A Financial Advisor?

 « Back to Learning Center

-For decades, Consolidated Planning has been focused on an enhanced client experience by building meaningful relationships with each and every client.
-While building relationships is part of our planning philosophy, it’s also part of a thriving and sustainable practice.
+For decades, Consolidated Planning has been focused on building meaningful relationships with every client.
+Building relationships is part of our planning philosophy and a sustainable practice.
 Gathering data and understanding its significance in the client relationship and planning process is paramount to this success.

-Gathering the right data is a two-way street – the client needs to be willing to provide the necessary information and the advisor needs to create an environment to allow for the exchange of information to occur and ask the right types of questions.
+Gathering the right data is a two-way street – the client needs to be willing to provide the necessary information, and the advisor needs to create an environment that allows the exchange of information to occur, paired with the right questions.
 In what follows, you’ll understand the different types of data, their role in the planning process, and how you can build a better practice through meaningful conversations.

 Let’s start with the basics.